 Once the valuation and survey are complete and you've made any required price negotiations, your mortgage provider will send a copy of your mortgage offer to you and your solicitor.
 You're now financially ready to buy the property.
 Usually the process takes a few weeks, and you're still not quite ready to pop open the Champagne, but you have reached a milestone in the house-buying process.

 Your Solicitor's Report

 You'll also receive an information pack filled out by the vendor that lists what items are included in purchase.
-Usually the vendor takes all furniture and fittings that aren't built in, but you may find certain white goods are also being left.
+Usually the vendor takes all furniture and fittings that aren't built in, but this pack will go into detail.
 Feel free to negotiate on this, especially if the agent told you that things were included when you first viewed the property.
 You may also see gas and electricity safety certificates.
-While these are not always required in private homes, do remember to find out when the boiler was last serviced and check that all heating and hot water are working (the vendor will have to disclose this) as a new boiler can cost a small fortune.
+While these are not always required in private homes, do remember to find out when the boiler was last serviced and check that the heating and hot water is working (the vendor will have to disclose this).

 Now is often a good time to revisit the property so you can take a look at anything that's being left and investigate things like the water system, kitchen fittings, boiler, loft space, and so on in more detail.
 You are still under no obligation to buy this property until all paperwork is complete and both vendor and buyer are happy.
 Now is your last chance to ask questions and get independent tradesmen to give quotes if you're concerned about anything.